Updated: May 25th, 2025

 Some of the most common stressors that lead to adrenal fatigue are viruses, autoimmune conditions, bacterial infections, physical trauma, overexercising, environmental toxins, gut imbalances, food sensitivities, and (often overlooked) emotional stress.

-These connections are complex and varied.
+I have numerous articles on the connections between these and other factors in the adrenal health section of my online library.
+For now, suffice it to say the connections are complex and varied.
 That’s why it’s so important to know the signs that could point to adrenal fatigue.

 There are several stages of adrenal fatigue, and if you know what to look for you may be able to catch and treat it before you hit the point of complete burnout.

 Initially, you may just be experiencing a natural response to acute stress.
 Your breathing may speed up, your energy increases, and you’re ready to face the stressor head on.
 This is actually a healthy response, and typically won’t lead to major dysfunction once the emergency has passed.
+But if the stressors are chronic, as in Sandra’s case, it’s easy to progress to dysfunction.
+Though symptoms may be very mild, being attentive to whether you feel overly anxious, have trouble sleeping, or experience mild GI discomfort can help you address the problem early.

 If you don’t, you may reach stage two, where your brain is sending a constant signal to be alert.
 Coffee and sugar might become your best friends in this stage as you power through the “tired but wired” feelings.
 Cortisol production is constant in this phase, but other hormones are slowly beginning to drop as the adrenals focus on releasing enough cortisol.
 This may result in increased susceptibility to viruses or infection, restlessness and anxiety, and sleep difficulties.